ProvarTesting/provardx-cli/messages/sf.provar.config.validate.md

   <%= config.bin %> <%= command.id %>'

+# success_message

+The properties file was validated successfully.

+# malformedJSON_message

+The properties file is not a valid JSON.

+# missingFile_message

+The properties file has not been loaded or cannot be accessed.

 # error.MISSING_FILE

 [MISSING_FILE] The properties file has not been loaded or cannot be accessed.